 Maintaining a well-stocked inventory is crucial to your operations.
 But as your business grows more popular, so does the strain upon your goods and services.
 Ultimately, this may mean purchasing more stock and adding to your operating expenses.
-But, in order to make the most of the opportunities available and avoid customer dissatisfaction, applying for Inventory Finance could offer you a solution.
+But, in order to make the most of the opportunities available and avoid customer dissatisfaction, applying for Inventory Finance, also known as Stock Finance, could offer you a solution.
 Inventory Finance is designed specifically towards the purchasing and selling of goods and services.
 So if you’re considering supporting your business with Inventory Finance, here’s what you need to know:

 - What is Inventory Finance?

 How does Inventory Finance work?

 From catering, retail and e-commerce to wholesalers, there are many sectors in the UK that rely on Inventory Finance to operate.
 A secured short-term form of asset-based lending, Inventory Finance typically operates much like a Revolving Credit Facility, allowing you to buy and refresh your inventory or acquire support during slow trading periods.
 Enabling access to a lender controlled facility, it offers you the ability to withdraw an allowance based on the value of your business’ inventory.
 As your stock is converted into cash, you can either repay the money that you’ve taken immediately using the proceeds of the sale or within 30 to 90 days.
 Plus, when your business needs even more additional stock, you can use this product and begin the cycle all over again.